 Instead of asking foodies, fitness instructors, or people who can only speak to what works for their bodies, I researched the facts and stalked the experts to cut through the noise and tell you what we should actually be eating after a workout.
 Here’s what I found.

 What we should really be eating after a workout

 As your Google searches, roommate, mother, and Whole30 cookbook may have told you, getting your protein fix after a workout is non-negotiable.
-Protein replenishes the body and gives it what it needs to rebuild muscles, which in turn reduces soreness and risk of injury.
+Protein replenishes the body and gives it what it needs to rebuild muscles.
+Which in turn reduces soreness and the risk of injury.

 What goes great with protein?
 Carbs.
 If you’re on the go after a morning workout, grab an apple with peanut butter or a hard-boiled egg with an orange.
 Both options contain carbs and protein!
 If you’re eating dinner after an evening workout, have some chickpea pasta with veggies, which has protein, carbs, and fibre to keep you full until morning.

 Protein and carbohydrates aside, the biggest thing to be consuming post-workout is water.
 If you spend most of your workout sweating (think hot yoga or running), you’re losing water, sodium, and a slew of other electrolytes.
 The best way to avoid fatigue, muscle cramps, and dizziness is to have a post-workout beverage that rehydrates your body and refills your electrolyte stores.

 So, what’s on the menu post-workout?
 I’ll break it down for you:

 - Water to properly maintain energy levels and electrolyte balance

 Knowing what not to eat can make choosing what to eat post-workout meal easier.
 Some foods are obvious, but others, not so much.